How to Crack System Design Round in Interviews?

 - What’s the end goal of the system or service?

 - Who are the end-users?
 How they will use the service?
 What features does your interviewer want you to include and what exclude?

 - What should be the input and its output or final outcome?

 2. System Interface Definition and Establish Scope

 After the first step, you need to identify what kind of APIs your system needs to get the job done based on whatever features you have included.
-Also, discuss the scope and availability of the system, discuss some relevant questions like do you both care about only end-to-end experience or just the API?.
+Also, discuss the scope and availability of the system, and discuss some relevant questions like do you both care about only end-to-end experience or just the API?
 Client support (mobile, web, etc).
 Authentication, analytics, integration, performance, etc. Is the system going to work if the host is down or the entire data system is down?
-So discuss with the interviewer how much availability he/she care about the system.
+So discuss with the interviewer how much availability he/she cares about the system.
 From both, the above two steps make sure you know the exact scope of the problem and the complexity of the system.

 3. Scalability Estimation: